audiovisual artist & filmmaker

 DESCRIPTION

-'JUPITER' combines footage of nighttime lightning over the mountains of Corniglio, Italy with a soundscape featuring a variety of drumming sounds.
+JUPITER is a video combining video footage of night time lightning over the mountains of Corniglio, with a soundscape of a variety of drumming sounds.

 ©2026 Florinda Ciucio